Welcome back! I hope you have had a lovely half term and are ready for the busy term ahead.

 Reading and Homework:

 All the children have a book to share with you and it is important that they do a little bit of reading every night.
 I have noticed that some parents are forgetting to record when their child has been reading.
 Please make a comment in your child’s reading record as this helps me assess their progress.
 Please continue to read and learn the key words and support your child with their phonics.
 I will be going through the key words sheet with your child this half term!
-Our sounds are – ck e, h, r, m, d and g.
+Our sounds are ck e, h, r, m, d and g.
 This half term we are focussing on the days of the week and months of the year.
-Practise these with your child and encourage them to know when their birthday is.
+Practice these with your child and encourage them to know when their birthday is.
 We are also thinking about celebrations – if you have been to any celebrations, for example, weddings, christenings, birthdays, or cultural festivals and would like to share these experiences please send photos or come and talk to the children about these events.
-Please see the Early Years Talk Homework sheet for ways to support your child’s speech, language and communication development.

 P.E is on a Friday morning.
 It is essential that your child has a P.E kit (black shorts and white t-shirt) and they should wear sensible footwear.
 Please ensure that your child’s name is written clearly in all uniform.

 All offers of support for reading practise with the children in Trevithick Class would be gratefully received – please let me know if you are able to give up some of your time.
-THANK YOU to the parents who are already volunteering.
+THANK YOU to all the parents who are already volunteering.
 Don’t forget to check Tapestry and upload any “WOW” moments.
-A quick reminder that children should not be bringing toys into school, the classroom can get very busy and toys go missing which leads to unnecessary distress for the children.
+At the end of this term Mrs Keast will be retiring, if you wish to make a small contribution to her leaving gift please send it in to the school office in a clearly labelled envelope.

 Finally, it is getting cold please ensure your child has a coat in school.